 2. Falling for the Up-sell

 There are only two things you need to run your self-hosted WordPress blog: domain and web-hosting.
-Many web-hosting sites have gimmicks they try to sell you, but these are expensive, unnecessary, and can often hinder you later down the road.
-Check out GreenGeeks’ WordPress hosting service.
+Many web hosting sites have gimmicks they try to sell you.
+However, these are usually expensive, unnecessary, and can often hinder you later down the road.

 3. Not Deleting the Sample Page